groupme/dynamodb/README.md

 DynamoDB
 ========

-Communicate with *Amazon DynamoDB* in Ruby.
-Raw access to the full API without having to handle temporary credentials or HTTP requests by yourself.
+Communicate with [Amazon DynamoDB](http://aws.amazon.com/dynamodb/) from Ruby.

-Does not require the AWS gem.
+This is a lightweight alternative to the official Amazon AWS gem.
-Requires **Typhoeus**.

 Usage
 -----